 - IP9000, for a wide diversity of IP, including eDRAM/1TRAM, electrical-fuse, specialty I/O, mixed-signal/analog IP, non-volatile memory IP and high-speed PHY IP

 - Soft-IP9000, for synthesizable IP based on an RTL implementation

 TSMC works on Library/Memory/IP quality assessment with IP ecosystem partners according to the TSMC9000 requirements.
-There are seven assessments defined for hard IP, three of them for physical review, DFM compliance, and pre-silicon assessment of the design and are performed before test chip tape-outs.
-The pre-silicon assessment includes design kits and design margin reviews that are specific to a certain IP: two of them are typical and split lot silicon assessments which are related to test chip reports, and the others are IP Validation Center and volume production record.
-The IP Validation Center audits IP testing results by the TSMC test laboratory and all IP are monitored in volume production for issues.
+There are six assessments defined for hard IP, physical review and pre-silicon assessment of the design are performed before test chip tape-outs.
+The pre-silicon assessment includes design kits and design margin reviews, the following typical and split lot silicon assessments are related to test chip silicon characterization reports, and the others are automotive specific assessment and volume production record.

 Soft-IP9000, for synthesizable IP based on an RTL implementation, was created to extend TSMC9000 to cover Soft-IP.
 Based on the Soft-IP9000 requirements, two soft-IP quality assessments are done which include RTL code and physical implementation, and soft IP are monitored in volume production as well.